Skip to main content

 Oregon Cooperative Procurement Program (ORCPP)

-This program is administered through Oregon state governments Procurement Services and Policy agency.
-Participants pay an annual fee for services based on their organization´s fiscal year budget.
-Oregon state governments Cooperative Procurement Program allows its members to utilize certain Oregon Price Agreements for goods and services.
+This program is administered through the state of Oregon State Procurement Services and Policy agency.
+Participants pay an annual fee for services based on their organization's fiscal year budget.
+The Oregon Cooperative Procurement Program allows its members to utilize certain state of Oregon Price Agreements for goods and services.
 ORCPP eligible entities include:

 • Units of Local Government such as cities, counties, school districts, special districts, etc.